Newborn Essentials 2023: Your Ultimate Baby Checklist

 Description

-Billed as the brand's most comfortable and manoeuvrable all-terrain pushchair, the Bugaboo Fox 5
+Billed as the brand's most comfortable and manoeuvrable all-terrain pushchair, the Bugaboo Fox 5 is sturdy yet lightweight and as it comes with a bassinet attachment, it's suitable for newborns.

 Pros

-• An all-terrain model for maximum versatility.
+• All-terrain model for maximum versatility

-• Suitable for newborns.
+• Suitable for newborns

-• One-hand fold with a self-standing design.
+• One-hand fold with a self-standing design

-• Reversible seat that can extend by 10cm as your child grows.
+• Reversible seat that can extend by 10cm as your child grows

-• Large, puncture-proof wheels with advanced suspension.
+• Large, puncture-proof wheels with advanced suspension

-• Sturdy yet lightweight.
+• Sturdy yet lightweight

-• Available in a variety of shades.
+• Available in a variety of shades

 Cons